dineshsoudagar/local-document-intelligence/README.md

 Chat mode skips retrieval and responds directly as a local assistant.

-### Grounded Document Answering
+### Corpus

-Grounded mode retrieves evidence from the local index and produces a cited answer from the retrieved context.
+Corpus mode searches across the full indexed document workspace and generates an answer from the retrieved evidence.

-In the UI, this can be used across the full corpus or restricted to selected documents.
+### Single Document

+Single Document mode restricts retrieval to one selected document and generates an answer only from that document’s evidence.

 ---